apache/skywalking/docs/en/swip/readme.md

 ## Imported Dependencies libs and their licenses.

 ## Compatibility
-Whether breaking configuration, storage structure, protocols.
+Whether breaking configuration, storage structure, or protocols.

 ## General usage docs
-This doesn't have to be final version, but help the reviews to understand how to use this new feature.
+This doesn't have to be a final version, but helps the reviewers to understand how to use this new feature.
 ```

 ## SWIP Process